Gorilla: Profile and Information

 Gorilla

-Female gorillas mature at 10–12 years and the males at 11–13 years.
-A female’s initial ovulatory cycle starts when she is six years of age and accompanied by two years of young infertility.
-The oestrous process persists for about 30 – 33 days, with external ovulation cues related to those of chimpanzees.
+Female gorillas mature at 10–12 years, and the males at 11–13.
+A female’s initial ovulatory cycle starts when she is six years of age and is accompanied by two years of young infertility.
+The estrous process persists for about 30 – 33 days, with external ovulation cues related to those of chimpanzees.

 The gestation duration lasts for about 8.5 months.
 Female mountain gorillas give birth to their first offspring at the age of 10 years and have four-year interbirth spans.
-Male mountain gorilla can be fertile before attaining adulthood.
-Gorillas mate all year-round.
+Male mountain gorillas can be fertile before attaining adulthood.
+Gorillas mate all year round.

 Females will press together their lips and gradually move toward a male while making eye contact.
 This serves to encourage the male to mount her.
 If the male does not react, she will attempt to draw his attention by moving towards him or banging the ground.

 In multiple-male factions, solicitation suggests a female choice, although female gorillas can be compelled to mate with many males.
-Males incite intercourse by moving toward a female and caressing her and giving a train grunt.
+Males incite intercourse by moving toward a female, caressing her, and giving a train grunt.

 Lately, gorillas have been seen directly facing themselves during sex.
 It is a trait once deemed unique to bonobos and humans.